rjslvn/AWS-Learning-Guide/README.md

 ## AWS Glue
 AWS Glue is a fully managed extract, transform, and load (ETL) service that makes it easy to prepare and load data for analytics.

----

-That completes the refinement of your AWS Learning Guide.
-Let me know if you need further adjustments or additions.